-This Fund's investment process, with respect to ESG factors, may differ to other funds managed by the Investment Manager.
+This Fund's investment process, including with respect to ESG factors, may differ to other funds managed by the Investment Manager.

-With respect to this Fund, the Investment Manager employs an eight step investment process: (1) screening; (2) fundamental research; (3) value ranking model; (4) quality ranking model; (5) sustainability analysis; (6) stock selection; (7) macro risk management; and (8) portfolio construction.
+With respect to this Fund, the Investment Manager employs a seven step investment process: (1) screening; (2) fundamental research; (3) value ranking model; (4) quality ranking model; (5) stock selection; (6) macro risk management; and (7) portfolio construction.